55 Summer Activities for Kids that are Frugal or Free!

 15. Summer Concerts – Find free summer concerts and enjoy some dancing and music.
 My local library, city, zoo, and church all have summer concert series so we are never lacking music in our lives!

 16. Sidewalk Chalk – This is a great way to teach the kids how to write their names.
-Use sidewalk chalk to draw pretty rainbows and pictures, then make a hopscotch and play that too!
+Use sidewalk chalk to draw pretty rainbows and pictures, then make a hopscotch grid and play that too!

 17. Make Your Own Play Dough – My kids seem to enjoy play dough more when we make it ourselves.
-Their job is to knead in the color and give my hands a rest after all of this typing!
+Their job is to knead in the color and give my hands rest after all of this typing!
 LOL

 18. Art Shows – Check the city website for local art shows.
 The pretty art makes for a nice change of scenery.